FEMA Fire Management Assistance Declaration – Nevada Spring Valley Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Louisiana to supplement state, tribal and local response efforts in areas affected by the Highway 113 Fire beginning August 30, 2023 and continuing.
-The following areas have been approved for assistance:
+FEMA has issued a Fire Management Assistance Declaration for the state of Arizona to supplement state, tribal and local recovery efforts in areas affected by the Shake Fire on July 9, 2024.
+The following counties have been approved for assistance:

 Public Assistance: